-The inflation and the recessions, the endless pressure to outpase the devalution of the fiat currency we’re forced to use, I’m getting sick of it.
+The inflation and the recessions, the endless pressure to outpace the devaluation of the fiat currency we’re forced to use, I’m getting sick of it.

 How about creating a monetary system where normal people aren’t forced to moonlight as professional investors?

-How about having a monetary system that doesn’t punish the people who saves what they have left over, instead of slowly stealing it through inflation?
+How about having a monetary system that doesn’t punish the people who save what they have left over, instead of slowly stealing it through inflation?

 Enough ranting and complaining.
 Let’s get back to business: